 - Budgeting by spreadsheet: Microsoft Office has a variety of free Excel budget templates to choose from.

-- Budgeting by app: Popular budget apps that require a membership fee include You Need A Budget, EveryDollar, and Mvelopes.
+- Budgeting by app: Popular budget apps that require a membership fee include You Need A Budget or EveryDollar.

 - Budgeting by pen and paper: If you want to budget the old-fashioned way, all you need is pen and paper.
-If you’re feeling fancy, get yourself a ledger book such as this option from Staples.
+If you’re feeling fancy, get yourself a ledger book.
 Start with your gross income for the pay period or month and subtract all your fixed expenses (rent, bills, transportation, etc.).
 Then you get to decide what to do with what’s leftover.
 Before you treat all of that disposable income as, well, disposable, make sure you’re allocating money to your savings goals.

 Whether you choose to budget by spreadsheet, app, or ledger book, think about how you can make budgeting more fun.
 For example, set a weekly budgeting date at your favorite coffee shop.
 Identify inexpensive ways to reward yourself for staying on track, such as a $5 bouquet of flowers or fancy espresso.